timofeev1995/leetcode_problems/README.md

-# leetcode_problems
+### leetcode_problems
-Solved problems from leetcode.com
+My solved problems from leetcode.

+#### Repository structure
+- `problems/` - module with solved problems.
+Each submodule consists of README and solution.py
+- `tests/` - tests for solved problems.
+Powered by pytest.